boutiques/boutiques/README.md

 Your tool is now being shared in a packaged and fully described fashion, making it easier than ever to reproduce and extend your work!
 As always, learn more about this feature with `bosh publish -h`.

+### Execution Records

+Want to check up on what happened during a previous analysis?
+The details of each execution are captured and recorded in a publicly safe format so that you can review past analysis runs.
+These records are stored in the Boutiques cache and capture each executions' descriptor, invocation and output results.
+Input and output file hashes are included to easily compare results between different analyses.

 ## Python API

 Now that you've spent all that time learning the command-line API, we've got some good news for you: you already know the Python API, too.
 The